Cricket agent 'asked for $1.2m to fix match result'

 He told Mr Mahmood: "I have the football club, and I move a lot of it through.
 The only reason I bought a football club is to move cash."

-On 25 August 2010, the day before the start of the final Test match of the England Pakistan series at Lord's, in north London, Mr Majeed met Mr Mahmood again at the Copthorne Tara hotel off Kensington High Street in London, the court heard.'No coincidence'
+On 25 August 2010, the day before the start of the final Test match of the England Pakistan series at Lord's, in north London, Mr Majeed met Mr Mahmood again at the Copthorne Tara hotel off Kensington High Street in London, the court heard.

 The jury was shown a covertly filmed video of Mr Mahmood handing £140,000 in £50 notes to the agent, who counted out the money on a table in front of him.